jaeyk/comp_thinking_social_science/docs/07_big_data.md

 ### NYC flights data

-- [The flight on-time performance data](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236) from the Bureau of Transpiration Statistics of the U.S. government.
+- [The flight on-time performance data](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236) from the Bureau of Transportation Statistics of the U.S. government.
 The data goes back to 1987 and its size is more than 20 gigabytes.
 For practice, we only use a small subset of the original data (flight data departing NYC in 2013) provided by RStudio.

 ![From RStudio.](https://d33wubrfki0l68.cloudfront.net/245292d1ea724f6c3fd8a92063dcd7bfb9758d02/5751b/diagrams/relational-nycflights.png)